psyked/portfolio-2018/src/posts/actionscript-geturl-vs-externalinterface-when-why/index.md

 This post all stems from a project I've been working on very recently, making a drop-down menu in flash, that sits in a HTML page.  <em><strong>What we're talking in relation to here is, getting flash to execute JavaScript DOM functions.</strong></em>

 Now, there are couple of ways for Flash to interact with its host page.
 The first one that springs to mind is <a href="http://livedocs.adobe.com/flash/8/main/wwhelp/wwhimpl/common/html/wwhelp.htm?context=LiveDocs_Parts&amp;file=00001730.html" title="Open link in a new window" target="_blank">getURL()</a>, the same function that enables flash to load webpages.
 The second requires a little more preparation, and is <a href="http://livedocs.adobe.com/flash/8/main/wwhelp/wwhimpl/common/html/wwhelp.htm?context=LiveDocs_Parts&amp;file=00002200.html" title="Open link in a new window" target="_blank">ExternalInterface.call()</a>.
 Both have an upside and both a downside.
 One's old-school and one's new-school.
-There are however, real reasons why you should use one instead of the other in different situations.<!--more-->
+There are however, real reasons why you should use one instead of the other in different situations.
 <h3>getURL</h3>
 <ul>
 	<li>getURL takes advantage of the abilities of your browser.
 After all, http: isn't the only thing your browser can do.
 You can (amongst other things) call javascript directly.
 So, instead of passing a new url through the getURL function, you could pass a javascript function, which would execute on the page.
 You could, theoretically, pass an entire javascript function as a single string, and execute javascript on your html page - without the function existing in the html.</li>